react-dnd/react-dnd/packages/documentation/docsite/markdown/docs/00 Quick Start/Testing.md

 ## Setup

 If you are using Jest, you may need to configure Jest's `moduleNameMapper` settings.
-Jest does not work well with ES Modules yet, but you can easily instruct it to use the CommonJS builds of the react-dnd libraries.
+Jest does not work well with ES Modules yet, but you can instruct it to use the CommonJS builds of the react-dnd libraries.

 ```json
 "moduleNameMapper": {